Meet Our Team

 Kimberly Dillon, Science Teacher

-Mrs. Dillon is a HS science teacher and HS Lead Teacher who joined the K12 team in 2009.
-She currently teaches Biology and Physics.
+Mrs. Dillon is a HS science teacher and Data Manager who joined the K12 team in 2009.
+She teaches HS Science.
 She earned a BS in Biology from the University of New Mexico.
 She continued her education at Eastern New Mexico University where she earned an MA in Secondary Education.
 She holds certificates in 6-12 Physical Science, 6-12 Biology, and 6-12 English.

 Lyndie Larson, Health/Physical Education

-Mrs. Larson has been with WYVA for nine years teaching high school physical education, health, and nutrition classes.
-She has been in teaching for 14 years, formerly teaching P.E. in Arizona and wellness in Gillette, WY.
-She holds an Associate of Science degree in exercise science from Western Wyoming Community College and a Bachelor of Science degree in kinesiology from the University of Wyoming with coaching endorsements in basketball, volleyball, and track.
+Mrs. Larson joined WYVA in 2012 and teaches physical education, health, and nutrition classes.
+She started teaching in 2007, formerly teaching P.E. in Arizona and wellness in Gillette, WY.
+She holds an Associate of Science degree in exercise science from Western Wyoming Community College and a Bachelor of Science degree in kinesiology from the University of Wyoming.
+In addition to endorsements in physical education and health, she also holds endorsements in virtual education and coaching for volleyball, basketball and track.

 Rachel Kerr, English Teacher